OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 (b) If an event is cancelled for which tickets are or were sold, or if the time, date, venue or other major factors were amended, the organiser shall inform XING about said amendments immediately after gaining knowledge thereof.

 (c) The organiser assures XING that (i) there is no agreement or other arrangement in place between the organiser and a venue, nor with the promoter or operator of a venue, nor with a third party which can limit or prevent the organiser from procuring the events platform services as defined by these GTC. (ii) upon conclusion of this agreement, the organiser is permitted and authorised to commission XING with advertising and selling tickets as defined by these GTC. (iii) the organiser is entitled to hold or advertise the event offered on the XING Websites. and (iv) the organiser is not aware of any reason preventing an event from being held.
-Upon request, the organiser is obliged to prove to XING that it has complied and complies with the assurances in this section.
+Upon request, the organiser is obliged to prove to XING that they have complied and comply with the assurances in this section.

 (d) For the term of this agreement, the organiser commissions and authorises XING, acting as representative on behalf of and for the account of the organiser, to publicly sell tickets to events which the organiser organises, plans or offers in any other way via the XING Websites, and to handle payment transactions with participants and/or their respective credit institutions, and to send tickets to participants.